 The magical beginning to The Chronicles of Narnia, this story recounts the creation of Narnia and sets up the redemption of the next book.
 My daughter is newly permitted to read the series on her own, and she loved it.
 Mommy, I THINK the Lion is going to turn out to be Aslan.
 This is one of my favorite books in the series – a touch scary, a touch sad, and incredibly joyful.

 Historical Fiction, 2016

 Very few young adult books really capture me these days; it takes something special to draw me in.
 This random find at our library made me very happy.
 So I’m reading it, and passing it on to my children.
 Historical fiction based on the evacuation of children from London in WWII, it’s so much more than another war story.
 It explores belonging and home and what it means to let go of a painfully misshapen identity.
-I love the character of Sarah Smith.
-She is the kind of mother I would like to be.
+I love the kindness of Sarah Smith.
+She is the sort of mother I would like to be.

-Mild violence and danger; preview first.
+Mild violence and danger, and allusions to lesbianism; preview first.